Showing posts with label sky. Show all posts

 We ought to say, out of a sense of duty if nothing else, that Tibetan has several terms that might be rendered as ‘sky.’
 They are not really synonyms, as their usage can be quite different.
 To give two examples: I would say that [1] mtho-ris, etymologizable as lofty region, is better translated by heaven (it’s often used to translate Skt. svarga, and both are mostly used for a/the celestial dwelling place of divine beings) and [2] bar-snang as atmosphere (it’s used to translate Skt. antarikṣa, and both mean a middling level of space or sky, evidently a space that lets the light shine through it if we take the syllable snang seriously).
 I think mtho-ris and bar-snang can be left out of our discussion for the time being.
 And I’d like to save words like firmament, [expanse of] space, and aether with the idea they might prove useful for one or another word in one context or another.
 I trust you aren’t looking forward to a quick resolution, since I’m not aiming to bring thinking to an end today.
 I not only think there were phases in the historical gerrymandering of meanings and definitions, I assume this.
 The truth is we’re still doing it.
 Doesn’t it sound a touch more poetic if you say the heavens when you just mean the sky?

 One problem is that choosing a word like firmament would immediately implicate strong Judaeo-Christian associations that should not be assumed.
 Not everyone agrees that the word used in Genesis ought to be translated as firmament or vault (as a sphere or dome of fixed stars), some preferring to translate it in a manner that emphasizes spatiality rather than solidity: as expanse.
 And notice that this expanse is, unlike all the other creation events, not blessed by the words “and it was good.”
 It implicates a division between the upper and lower waters, a strongly Middle Eastern concept since very ancient times.
 In Mesopotamia the abzu or apsu* is a ritual tank that has to combine the water from the sky with the water from under the ground (from springs or perhaps cisterns).
-In fact, some are of the belief that the Hebrew word shamayim contains in itself the word for waters, mayim, and this word contains in itself a dual ending implying that at one time two types of waters were involved.
+In fact, some are of the belief that the Hebrew word shamayim contains in itself the word for waters, mayim, and this word contains in itself a dual ending implying that at one time two types of waters were being kept in mind.
 Although hardly the first to have this strange idea, Milton located a watery orb beyond the fixed stars, as if the least crack in heaven’s vault would result in our instant inundation.
 Well, I guess you get my point that while we may never get to the bottom of all this, let alone to the top, there are good reasons to be cautious about using words like firmament or atmosphere to translate classical Tibetan.
 The first sounds Biblical, while the second sounds like the nightly weather report.

 (*Am I the only one who sees the Sanskrit word ab for 'water' and the Turkish word su for water in it?
 [The common Tibetan word is chu.]
 I hope you won't take me too seriously on this point, but I can’t help seeing what I see, can I?)